HeardLibrary/digital-scholarship/manage/control/github/index.md

 The lessons are part of a free, online learning system called [CodeGraf](../../../script/codegraf).
 You are welcome to work through these lessons or any of the other lesson modules available in CodeGraf on your own at any time (no registration required).
 To explore all of the lesson modules that are available, visit the [CodeGraf landing page](../../../script/codegraf).

-The DiSC office also provides [lessons for learning Python](http://vanderbi.lt/py) and [learning R](http://vanderbi.lt/r) in a similar format.
+The Digital Lab also provides [lessons for learning Python](http://vanderbi.lt/py) and [learning R](http://vanderbi.lt/r) in a similar format.

 ## Beginners Lessons - Spring 2022